Snowflake

 grant SELECT on future streams in schema identifier($schema_name) to role identifier($role_name);

-To create the Snowflake secret, follow the below steps:
+To create the Snowflake credential, follow the below steps:

 {